Bishop's Opening

 The Encyclopaedia of Chess Openings assigns the Bishop's Opening the codes C23 and C24.

-History and use
+History

 The Bishop's Opening is one of the oldest openings to be analyzed; it was studied by Lucena and Ruy Lopez.
+Later it was played by Philidor, whose influence gave the opening long-lasting popularity.
+The opening fell out of favor after improvements for Black were introduced in the mid-19th century.

-Later it was played by Philidor.
-Larsen was one of the few grandmasters to play it often, after first using it at the 1964 Interzonal tournament.
-Although the Bishop's Opening is uncommon today, it has been used occasionally as a surprise by players such as Kasparov.
-Nunn uses it to avoid Petrov's Defence (1.e4 e5 2.Nf3 Nf6), and Lékó played it in the 2007 World Championship against Kramnik, known to consistently play the Petrov.
+Bent Larsen was one of the few grandmasters to play it often, after first using it at the 1964 Interzonal tournament.
+Though the Bishop's Opening is uncommon today, it has been used occasionally as a surprise by players such as Garry Kasparov.
+John Nunn uses it to avoid Petrov's Defense (1.e4 e5 2.Nf3 Nf6), and Peter Lékó played it in the 2007 World Championship against Vladimir Kramnik, known to consistently play the Petrov.